objcio/articles/2014-07-08-sandbox-scripting.md

 		}
 	}];

-For this to work, you MUST update the Capbilities > App Sandbox > File Access > User Selected File to Read/Write.
+That `Automation.scpt` file that we used to run from inside the application bundle is now exposed in the regular file system.

+It's important throughout this entire process to let your customer know what's going on.
+You have to remember that they're the ones in control of the script, not you.
+If they decide to clear out all their scripts from the folder, you need to cope with that.
+Either disable an app feature that requires the script or prompt to install the script again.

-Note: You can run this code using my Scriptinator project on GitHub.
-For a real world example, take a look at the Overlay tool in xScope.
+_Note:_ The [Scriptinator](https://github.com/chockenberry/Scriptinator) sample code includes both of the approaches shown above.
+For a real world example, take a look at the [Overlay](http://xscopeapp.com/guide#overlay) tool in [xScope](http://xscopeapp.com/).
 It has a user-friendly setup procedure and sophisticated scripting that lets the app communicate with the customer's web browser.
-As a bonus, you'll find that xScope is a great tool for doing development: that's why we wrote it!
+As a bonus, you may find that xScope is a great tool for doing web and app development!

-Scripting Tasks
+Scripting tasks
 ---------------

-Now that you have the automation script in the right place, you can start to use it.
+Now that you have the automation scripts in the right place, you can start to use them.

-First, you'll need to create an automation script task:
+In the code below, the event descriptors that we created above have not changed.
+The only thing that's different is how they're run: you'll be using an `NSUserAppleScriptTask` instead of `NSAppleScript`.

+Since you'll presumably using these automation script tasks frequently.
+The documentation warns that `NSUserAppleScriptTask` "should be invoked no more than once for a given instance of the class" so it's a good idea to write a factory method that creates them as needed:

 	- (NSUserAppleScriptTask *)automationScriptTask
 	{